Kandongwe/Kandongwe.github.io/README.md

 # Kandongwe.github.io
-   This project is for my personal portfolio website project
+   This is my personal portfolio website